Monday, April 20, 2026

 Header SBC English

 In addition to medical factors, social inequalities also increase the risks.
-Financial constraints, limited access to healthcare services – especially in rural areas – and social isolation make it difficult to provide continuous care.
-Studies show that older adults with cardiovascular disease are more likely to be lonely and therefore have an additional increased risk of deterioration.
+Financial constraints, limited access to health care—especially in rural areas—and social isolation make it difficult to provide continuous care.
+Studies show that older adults with cardiovascular disease are more likely to feel lonely, which puts them at an even higher risk of their condition worsening.

 There are also more and more very old and frail people: Almost one in three people over 85 are affected.
 This means that their body and strength are weakening.
 Those affected are more susceptible to complications, falls and more serious illnesses.